-Principal components analysis (PCA) is an alternative (or complementary) technique often used to assess the covariance structure of a set responses [92].
+Principal components analysis (PCA) is an alternative (or complementary) technique often used to assess the covariance structure of a set responses [96].
 In this section, we describe the findings of a PCA applied to the 22 responses from our sensitivity analysis simulation runs.
-As the first step in the PCA, we transform our data responses into a standardized form by subtracting the mean value (over all 64 conditions) from each response to yield $(22 \times 64 =) 1408$ normalized data points.
+As the first step in the PCA, we transform our data responses into a standardized form by subtracting the mean value (over all 64 conditions) from each response to yield $(22 \times 64 =) 1408$ normalized data points, as discussed previously in Sec.
+4.1.4.
 In this way, all responses are placed on an equivalent scale with respect to variance around the mean.
 Next, we find a weight vector that yields the maximum possible variance (or standard deviation), subject to the constraint that the sum of all weights (with each weight squared) is equal to one.
 We repeat this process, possibly up to the total number of responses, and each time require the weights selected to be orthogonal to the weights used in previous steps.
 Using this technique we are looking for the largest sources of variation in different directions through the data with each step.
 Each different direction through the data is considered a principal component.
 The amount of variation accounted for diminishes with each principal component considered.
 At some point, most of the variance will be accounted for and one could stop the analysis.

-For example, consider Figure 4-23, which displays the results of a PCA for the 22 responses from our sensitivity simulations.
-The upper left-hand plot depicts the total (6.646112) standard deviation (SD) across all responses (y1 through y22).
+For example, consider Figure 4-16, which displays the results of a PCA for the 22 responses from our sensitivity simulations.
+The detailed layout of each sub-plot was explained previously in Sec.
+4.1.4 (recall Fig. 4-8).
+The upper left-hand plot depicts the standard deviation (SD) across all normalized responses (y1 through y22).
 The remaining 22 plots show the standard deviation accounted for by each of 22 principal components in decreasing order of magnitude.
-We note that most of the variation in the data is accounted for by the first four principal components.
+We note that most (about 86 %) of the variation in the data is accounted for by the first four principal components.
 Next, we plot the weights associated with each response in each of the first four principal components.
-Figure 4-24 shows this information.
+Figure 4-17 shows this information.
+The detailed layout of each sub-plot was explained previously in Sec.
+4.1.4 (recall Fig. 4-7).

-The results of the PCA suggest that the behavior of our model can be represented with as few as four responses, instead of the seven responses suggested by our correlation analysis.
-We can group responses by principal component, as shown in Tables 4-20 through 4-23.
+The results of the PCA suggest that the behavior of our model can be represented with as few as four (statistically uncorrelated) responses, instead of the seven responses suggested by our correlation analysis.
+Further, these four principal components, or PCs, are linear combinations of many regular responses.
+Extracting responses from each PC in Fig. 4-17 using heuristics mentioned in Sec.
+4.1.4, we can group responses by principal component, as shown in Tables 4-20 through 4-23.